trawick/ct-httpd/src/proto1/README.md

 ## Configuration issues

 * The public key is currently configured as the name of a file containing the PEM encoding of the key, so the PEM file has to exist with the same lifetime as the configuration in order to use that.
 It may be more useful to store the DER encoding of the public key directly in the database, while allowing the administrator to specify a PEM or DER-formatted file to be read.
-* ctlogconfig may allow the user to create multiple entries that describe the same log.
-(Some duplicates could be detected.)
+* ctlogconfig may allow the user to create multiple entries that describe the same log, such as when configuring a log URL without other information and then configuring a log URL for a particular log id.

 ## Use of log configuration by server mode

 Server mode is concerned primarily with the URL of the log.
-For each log URL found in the configuration (other than those marked as having failed audit), server certificates will be submitted to the log and the SCTs received will be sent to clients in the ServerHello once their timestamp is valid.
+For each log URL found in the configuration (other than those marked as distrusted or with a trusted time interval in the past or the future), server certificates will be submitted to the log and the SCTs received will be sent to clients in the ServerHello once their timestamp is valid.

 ## Use of log configuration by proxy mode

-Proxy mode uses the public key in order to verify the signature of SCTs it receives.
+Proxy mode uses the public key of the log in order to verify the signature of SCTs it receives.

 Proxy mode checks the general purpose "distrusted" flag as well as interval of valid timestamps of a log to determine if an SCT is from a log known to be untrusted.

 ## Use of log configuration by off-line verification

-A log URL can be specified for a log id, so that verification of an SCT from that log uses the specified URL rather than the default.
+A log URL can be specified for a particular log id so that verification of an SCT from that log uses the specified URL rather than the default coded in the certificate transparency tools.

 SCT configuration
 =================